Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback: Introduction

-In this work, we utilize open source FPGA-based control hardware with low feedback latency ($\sim$150 ns) \cite{xu2021qubic, xu2023qubic} for exploring the utility of teleportation-based protocols on an eight-qubit superconducting quantum processor (see Appendix).
-We first demonstrate well-known procedures for preparing Greenberger–Horne–Zeilinger (GHZ) states and implementing non-local teleportation-based CNOT gates in constant depth.
-Then, we show how one can utilize both protocols to implement an unbounded fan-out gate in constant depth, which we use to create a controlled-NOT-NOT gate between three unconnected qubits.
+In this work, we utilize open-source control hardware based on field programmable gate arrays (FPGAs) with low feedback latency ($\sim$150 ns) \cite{xu2021qubic, xu2023qubic, fruitwala2024distributed} for exploring the utility of teleportation-based protocols on an eight-qubit superconducting quantum processor (see Appendix).
+We first demonstrate well-known procedures for preparing Greenberger–Horne–Zeilinger (GHZ) states and implementing non-local teleportation-based controlled-NOT (CNOT) gates in constant depth.
+Then, we show how one can utilize both protocols to implement an unbounded fan-out gate in constant depth, which we use to create a controlled-NOT-NOT (CNOT-NOT) gate between three unconnected qubits.
 Finally, we show how one can deterministically teleport quantum states or generate Bell pairs between distant qubits in constant-depth, and demonstrate these protocols between qubits on opposite sides of our quantum processor.
-Throughout this work, we explore the extent to which MCMs dephase idling spectator qubits, and find that the measurement-induced dephasing \cite{gambetta2006qubit} strongly depends on the spectral resolution of the readout resonators coupled to each qubit.
+Throughout this work, we explore the extent to which MCMs dephase idling spectator qubits, and find that the measurement-induced dephasing \cite{gambetta2006qubit} strongly depends on the spectral resolution of the readout resonators coupled to each qubit, which limits the size and complexity of the protocols that we can implement on our current processor.
 This work serves as a useful study for understanding how teleportation-based protocols can be utilized as a resource within larger (unitary-based) quantum circuits, and what limitations need to be overcome for utilizing such protocols for superconducting qubits at scale.
+We believe that adaptive circuits will become a useful tool for state-preparation and non-local gates when the circuit depths of the equivalent unitary circuits are prohibitive on systems with limited connectivity.